Luv1881/Spotify-Clone/readme.md

 ## Demo Info

+When testing the app, feel free to sign up with your own email or you can also use this test account:

+Email: tebever947@storesr.com

+Password: test1234

-When testing the app, it will ask for a Spotify Premium subscription (after being logged in with your email).
+Also, it will ask for a Spotify Premium subscription (after being logged in).
 Please use a card number, such as 4242 4242 4242 4242.
 Enter the card number in the Dashboard or in any payment form.

 - Use a valid future date, such as 12/34.
 - Use any three-digit CVC (four digits for American Express cards).